alexk2k/alexk2k/README.md

 - 🔭 I’m currently working on the code for an Arduino microcontroller to measure the thrust of brushless DC motors.
-- 🌱 I’m currently learning C, C++, PostgreSQL, Golang
+- 🌱 I’m currently learning C, C++, Golang
 - 💻 Recently finished <a href="https://www.lightstack.tech">lightstack.tech</a> - an e-commerce site for torches
 - ⚡ I also build and fly UAVs (why I am currently writing code for Arduino)
 - 📫 How to reach me: alexknight@posteo.net